apideck-libraries/portman/README.md

 - **openApiOperation (String)** :  References to a combination of the OpenAPI method & path, example: `GET::/crm/leads`

 An `openApiOperationId` is an optional property.
-To offer support for OpenAPI documents that don't have operationIds, we have added the `openApiOperation` definition which is the unique combination of the OpenAPI method & path, with a `::` separator symbol.
+To offer support for OpenAPI documents that don't have operationIds, we have added the `openApiOperation` definition, which is the unique combination of the OpenAPI method & path, with a `::` separator symbol.

 This will allow targeting for very specific OpenAPI items.